senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 Since `GetTickCount64` is only called once I decide to investigate what it's being used for.
-Upon hitting the breakpoint I hit Debug - Execute till return (CTRL + F9) and get to the caller.
+Upon hitting the breakpoint, I hit Debug - Execute till return (CTRL + F9) and get to the caller.
 Alternatively, using the *Call Stack* would bring me to the same location by clicking on the frame underneath the `GetTickCount64` frame.

-My first guess without diving too deep into this function is that it might be generating some kind of seed from the system time.
+My first guess without diving too deep into this function is that it might be generating some kind of value from the system time.
 This value could then be used as an encoding seed of sorts (***just a guess***).

 ![image-20251209184706474](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251209184706474.png)